pb8294/pb8294.github.io/content/authors/admin/_index.md

     year: 2015

 # Social/Academic Networking
-# For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
+# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+#   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
 - icon: envelope
   icon_pack: fas